L271828R/earnings_report/README.md

 position, or needs to move less than 15.4% for a straddle position to be profitable for a short position.

+If for a particular straddle band, the earnings date overlaps.
+One can historically see how much of a premium the earnings event affects the straddle spread.

 Data gathering programs:

 * equity_basic_data_scrapper => obtains the earnings date for an equity/ticker